-You can watch back here:
+You can watch the webinar back here:

 Many dairy-beef farmers will be starting to draft cattle for slaughter over the coming weeks and the aim of the night was to provide an insight as to what farmers need to be looking for when selecting cattle, the specifications they need to work to and how to maximise the return from finished cattle.

 The night had a special live-to-dead feature that followed cattle from being selected on farm through to the factory floor, where carcase weight, conformation and fat score were discussed.